2 gunmen open fire on home of officers in Camden; manhunt underway

 Police say on Thursday, officers located a Honda Odyssey, which they believe the shooters were driving when they unleashed a barrage of bullets onto the home.
 Police are pleading the public to come forward with any information about this vehicle.

-"It's critical for us to speak to the owner, the occupants or friends of anybody that operates this vehicle," said police.
+"It's critical for us to speak to the owner, the occupants or friends of anybody that operates this vehicle," said Chief Joseph Wysocki.

 There is a $20,000 reward for information leading to the arrest of the two suspects involved in the attack.